ethanthoma/personal-website/posts/llms_dont_make_sense.md

 you're like me who doesn't really like fruit) but after giving you _x_ fruit A, you will probably want fruit B more...

-And this is important, in my opinion.
+This is important, in my opinion.
 In fact, I think it's really important.
 OpenAI knows that there is a base entropy in language modeling.
 You know that too.
 You could probably can guess what someone you're close to would say if you text them.
 But would that change if they were more stressed?
 What if they normally like your texts but today they got hammered by a bunch of people asking them the same thing?

 The decisions we make are heavily influenced by our values.
 And they change.
 They change by whims and emotions and our environment.
 They impact what we say and do.
-And most importantly, its variance will give a base entropy to our language modeling.
+Most importantly, its variance will give a base entropy to our language modeling.

 RL can do this for us.
 RL has done this for us, in part.
 Sure, it's reward based, but aren't we?
 Food makes us happy, exercise too, as well as being socially accepted.